kevinguebert/kevinguebert-netlify/content/2018/04/2018-04-23-your-pet-is-healthier-than-you.md

 ---
+template: post
-title: "Your Pet is Healthier Than You"
+title: Your Pet is Healthier Than You
-slug: "your-pet-is-healthier-than-you"
+slug: your-pet-is-healthier-than-you
-date: "2018-04-23T21:47:00.000Z"
-tags: ["12 Rules for Life","Books"]
 draft: false
-template: "post"
+date: '2018-04-23T21:47:00.000Z'
+description: >-
-description: "> 'We deserve some respect.
+  "We deserve some respect.
 You deserve some respect.
 You are important to other people, as much as to yourself.
-You are, therefore, morally obliged to take care of yourself.'
-(62) The second Rule of..."
+You are, therefore, morally obliged to take care of yourself."
+category: Books
+tags:
+  - 12 Rules for Life
+  - Books
 ---

 > "We deserve some respect.
 You deserve some respect.
 You are important to other people, as much as to yourself.
 You are, therefore, morally obliged to take care of yourself."
 (62)